PreEmptive logo

 Different Space, Same Experience

-Organizations want the same coding experience whether they’re working from local offices, on the road or securely connected via the cloud.
-That’s the goal of Microsoft’s Build 2019 announcements: Giving companies the power to do what they want, wherethey want.
+Organizations want the same coding experience, whether they’re working from local offices, on the road, or securely connected via the cloud.
+That’s the goal of Microsoft’s Build 2019 announcements: giving companies the power to do what they want, where they want.